bird-house/birdhouse-workshop/docs/source/requirements/prepare.rst

    $ conda env create -f environment.yml

-.. _mistral:
+.. _dkrz:

 Using your DKRZ account (*DKRZ users only*)
 ---------------------------------------------

-You can use your DKRZ account and log-in to the DKRZ Compute Cluster to run this workshop:
+You can use your DKRZ account and log-in to `Mistral`_ to run this workshop:

 .. code-block:: bash

-  $ ssh myname@mistral.dkrz.de
+  $ ssh -X myname@mistral.dkrz.de
   # unload conflicting modules
   $ module unload netcdf_c
   # load anaconda module